markeastman/vaadin-demo/README.md

 the edit and the new should go to the same editing dialog.

-I have used a binder for the name field but at the moment I have not implemented a binder for the Authority list but I think we should do one.
+I have used a binder for the name field but at the moment I have not implemented a binder for the Authority list, but I think we should do one.
 I have managed to get validation working for the name field, but when I save to the database I can also get errors such as unique key violation but at the moment I do not know how to handle this error properly so I just throw up a general notification error.
 In essence the CRUD processing is working and I can create new Persona entities, edit them and delete them.

+I have written the CRUD aspect for users using a full page view rather than a dialog.
+This is working better I think than the dialog approach used by the persona edit.
+Within the view it can call a static method on the edit view to route to itself passing a parameter on the url

+# Things to do or investigate

+1. Need to think about when to use dialogs for editing and when to use views.
+I think the view processing is better as it seems to have better layout control, button controls and navigation.
+1. Need to look at how to handle errors, specifically the way we handle business errors and not just simply field errors.
+1. We could do with looking at validation errors via annotations on the business entities.